 A little bit of history

 It is thought that Belluno gets its name from Celtic “belo dunum” (splendid hill).
 That would be ‘dunum’ as in ‘dune’.
 It’s on a bluff overlooking a tight bend in the river, classically a good place to settle.
 The Romans certainly thought so, building their ‘out of the box’ military fort there, around which the town soon grew.
 The Romans gone, Belluno was the prize of Lombards and Franks.
-Like other fiefs of warlords, Belluno argued and tussled with its neighbors, eventually electing to join the merchant republic of Venice so its own traders could get on with business instead of fighting.
+Like other fiefs of warlords, Belluno argued and tussled with its neighbours, eventually electing to join the merchant republic of Venice so its own traders could get on with business instead of fighting.

 Its history then follows Venice, avoiding wars when possible and trying to be on the winning side when not.
 After Napoleon’s charge through northern Italy and his suppression of the Venetian Republic, Belluno with Venice was handed over to Austria, and with Venice was annexed by the new Kingdom of Italy.